Dewb/monome-rack/docs/content/modules/teletype.md

 Note that your operating system may intercept some keyboard combinations (like <kbd>Alt-Esc</kbd> to enter **SCENE WRITE** mode).
 If that happens, <kbd>Alt-Esc</kbd> and other critical key combinations can also be triggered via the right-click menu.

-The VCV Rack version of Teletype defers keycode processing to the firmware, so unfortunately, like the hardware, it currently only supports US QWERTY keyboard layouts.
+The VCV Rack version of Teletype defers keycode processing to the firmware, so like the hardware, it operates directly on fixed USB HID scancodes.
+The translation of Rack keystrokes to HID keystrokes can be customized for different keyboard layouts.
+Right-click the module and select **Keyboard layout** to change the layout for all Teletype instances.

+These layout options are defined with JSON files in your Rack2 user folder, under `Rack2/plugin-<os>-<arch>/monome/res/keymaps`.
+Adding or modifying files here will allow you to customize this translation process for international keyboards or other alternate layouts.
+[See GitHub for details](https://github.com/Dewb/monome-rack/tree/main/res/keymaps).

 # TRIGGER inputs